 As part of the formal independence assessment, the Board considers all business relationships between Woolworths Group on the one hand, and directors and companies of which they are directors or substantial shareholders on the other hand.
-In each case those business relationships were of an amount not material to both parties.
+In each case those business relationships were of an amount not material to both parties and the director was not involved in decisions about those relationships.